Celebrating the vision for Expo '74

 Long gone are the train tracks and industrial depot, replaced instead by welcoming meeting spaces, grassy expanses, landscaped gardens and trails.
 Riverfront Park is the central hub for many of our region’s most cherished annual events.

-Now, as the 50th Anniversary of the Expo approaches, Friends of Riverfront Park has established the King Cole Commemorative Project Fund at Innovia Foundation to celebrate Cole and other key stakeholders who made Expo ’74 and Riverfront Park a reality.
+Now, as the 50th Anniversary of the Expo approaches, Friends of Riverfront Park has established the King Cole Commemoration Project Fund at Innovia Foundation to celebrate Cole and other key stakeholders who made Expo ’74 and Riverfront Park a reality.

 “Our goal is to recognize King Cole and his energy in developing the park, as well as celebrate the anniversary of Expo ’74,” said Friends of Riverfront Park board member and former Spokane Parks Board President Chris Wright.

 “For younger generations, Riverfront Park has always been there,” Wright added.
 “A big part of our purpose with this project is education about what the island looked like before Expo ‘74 and the extraordinary civic effort that went into changing it into what it is today.
 The anniversary is an opportunity to commemorate those efforts with a lasting addition.”